OVERVIEW

 PRODUCT POTENTIAL

 If launched, I believe freelancers and students would have been early adopters.
-The core use case, stay focused during meetings, and let AI handle the memory, still holds strong value.
+The core use case, stay focused during meetings and let AI handle the memory, still holds strong value.
+While I have decided not to continue the product, Sonnit served its purpose: it opened the door to building, shipping, and growing.

 REFLECTION